Tom Hegg: Biography

+Tom Hegg retired from teaching in 2017.
+He lives with wife Peggy Hegg in Eden Prairie, Minnesota.

+Works

 Hegg wrote A Cup of Christmas Tea in 1981, when his pastor asked him to write something for his church's 125th anniversary.
-Drawing on childhood memories, he composed a straightforward, sentimental poem that brought tears to his audience's eyes.
-First published in 1982, it's been a seasonal best-seller ever since.
+Drawing on childhood memories, he composed a straightforward, sentimental poem.
+The book was illustrated by Warren Hanson.
+The first edition, published in 1982, sold 1.5 million copies.

+Hegg and Hanson's working relationship continued with nine more illustrated books including three books featuring a colorful bear named Peef.
+Hegg has also collaborated on The Handsome Prince with illustrator Kevin Cannon.

 Hegg's subsequent books have included Mark of the Maker, which focuses on Joseph, father of Jesus; Up to the Lake, a collection of poems focused around a family's trip to their vacation home, the "Peef" series of books about the adventures of a teddy bear, and To Nourish Any Flower: The Request Collection, which is a collection of poems he wrote and presented to family, friends, and students over the course of several years.